kevinobee/markdown-cv/index.md

 Brought into a small core team working on an initial release for a motor insurance aggregator web site.
 Concluded engagement as a Technical lead supporting the expanded team of five developers.

 Responsible throughout for the design and implementation of the backend web services and insurance provider integrations.
-Assisted C-level management with the recruitment of new contract and permanent staff as the project progressed.Brought into a small core team working on an initial release for a motor insurance aggregator web site.
-Concluded engagement as a Technical lead supporting the expanded team of five developers.
-Responsible throughout for the design and implementation of the backend web services and insurance provider integrations.
 Assisted C-level management with the recruitment of new contract and permanent staff as the project progressed.

 Skills: C# · Software Design · Mentor · Web Services · .NET Framework